 - Weather and traffic conditions;

 - The names, contact information, insurance information, and vehicle information for all directly involved parties;

 This list is not necessarily exhaustive.
 A Napa police report may contain other relevant information as well.

 Is a City of Napa Police Report Admissible as Evidence in Court?

 A police report is not admissible in court in California, because it is considered inadmissible hearsay.
 Instead, the court will want to bring in the police officer or other party who made the report as a witness.
 However, a police report can still help your attorney organize and negotiate your claim.

 Act Quickly to Maximize your Chances of Winning

 Napa police reports help people win personal injury claims.
 Wells Call Injury Lawyers do too.
 In fact, we have done exactly that, thousands of times.
-Call us anytime 24/7 at 707-267-7380, or simply fill out our online contact form for a free consultation.
+Call us at 707-267-7380, or simply fill out our online contact form for a free consultation.

 Our offices are located in Napa, Fairfield, Vallejo, Vacaville, Woodland, and Richmond.